 Before installing Exago, please ensure that these features are present on your system.
 To verify, access the Windows Features panel via Control Panel > Programs > Programs and Features, and click Turn Windows features on or off.

 In the Windows Features dialog, expand Internet Information Services and ensure that the prerequisite features are selected.
 If any are not installed, check the relevant boxes, press OK, then restart the server.

 These features are necessary in order for the proper Application Pools to be available.

 Run the installer and follow the instructions for installing the Exago Host Application.

-We do not recommend installing Exago in a managed directory such as the Program Files, Windows, or Users folders.
+We do not recommend installing Exago in a managed directory such as Windows, Users, Downloads, and Desktop folders.
 Using one of these file paths can cause permissions conflicts.

 For a more detailed walkthrough, see Installing Exago on Windows.